joelkoz/omni-schema/README.md

         console.log('\n\nDatabase record values:');
         console.log(JSON.stringify(dbRecord));

+        // Create a sanitized version of the record that contains only fields
+        // that are to be used for UI editing purposes... let uiRecord = ContactSchema.sanitize(dbRecord, true);
+        console.log('\n\nSanitized record value we can let the user see:');
+        console.log(JSON.stringify(uiRecord));

         // Now, show some HTML that will edit the record... console.log('\n\nHTML to edit the above data...')
-        console.log(ContactSchema.getHtmlForm('Save', { method: 'POST', action: '/contact/save'}, dbRecord));
+        console.log(ContactSchema.getHtmlForm('Save', { method: 'POST', action: '/contact/save'}, uiRecord));

         // Now, see if it is valid using the Joi validator plugin... console.log('\n\nNow validating record...');

         // Pass TRUE to getValidator() to indicate we want a validator
         // for UI purposes (i.e. to NOT include fields marked with "ui.exclude: true")
+        // Our first attempt will be to validate the record from the database,
-        // We will also explicitly ignore '_id' and '_schema' (which are internal fields
+        // so lets specify we want to explicitly ignore '_id' and '_schema' (which
-        // used by Camo documents).
-Our mock db record includes ALL fields (including the 'ownerId')
+        // are internal fields used by Camo documents).
+Our mock DB record
-        // so this first validation will fail... let uiValidator = ContactSchema.getValidator(true);
+        // still includes the "ownerId" field, so this first validation will
+        // fail.
+It will complain about ownerId, but will NOT complain
+        // about the presence of _id nor _schema.
+        let uiValidator = ContactSchema.getValidator(true);
         if (uiValidator.isValid(dbRecord, ['_id', '_schema'])) {
           console.log('Record is valid.');